tensorflow/swift/README.md

 Compiler and standard library development happens on the `tensorflow` branch of the [apple/swift](https://github.com/apple/swift/tree/tensorflow) repository.

-Additional code repositories that make up the core of project include:
+Additional code repositories that make up the core of the project include:

  - [Swift fork of LLDB](http://github.com/apple/swift-lldb/tree/tensorflow):
    debugger and REPL support.